 Drugmaker Alexion to buy biotech Achillion in $930 mln deal

-Oct 16 (Reuters) - Alexion Pharmaceuticals Inc ALXN.O on Wednesday agreed to buy small biotech Achillion Pharmaceuticals Inc ACHN.O in a $930 million deal, to boost its pipeline of rare disease treatments.
+Oct 16 (Reuters) - Alexion Pharmaceuticals Inc ALXN.O on Wednesday agreed to buy small biotech Achillion Pharmaceuticals Inc ACHN.O in a deal initially valued at $930 million, a move that will help the company retain its dominance in treating rare blood disorders.

-Alexion's offer of $6.30 per share represents a premium of 72.6% to Achillion stock's close on Tuesday.
+Alexion has offered $6.30 per Achillion share, and said including additional contingent considerations total offer could reach up to $8.30 per share.

 The deal is expected to close in the first half of 2020, the companies said.